akolinski/docs/_posts/2017-09-21-google-page-speed-checks.markdown

 ## Minify JavaScript

-Make sure any JavaScript that is being used is using the Minified version.

-Combined performance gain from enabling compression and minifying javascript for one file | 79/100 to 85/100
+Make sure any JavaScript that is being used is using the minified version.
+Combined performance gain from enabling compression and minifying javascript for one file 79/100 to 85/100.

 ## Eliminate render-blocking JavaScript and CSS in above-the-fold content